 Partners Capital provides investment advice related to overall asset allocation, asset allocation within asset classes and investment product recommendations.
-Partners Capital advises clients and serves as the general partner of privately offered domestic funds (i.e., US domiciled entities) and as the investment manager to privately offered offshore funds (i.e., Cayman Island domiciled entities) (each a "Fund" and collectively the "Funds").
+Partners Capital advises clients and serves as the general partner of privately offered domestic funds and as the investment manager to privately offered offshore funds (each a "Fund" and together the "Funds") as well as sub-adviser to investment companies registered under the Investment Company Act of 1940, as amended (the "1940 Act") (each a "Registered Fund", and together the "Registered Funds").
 We primarily allocate assets of clients to other pooled vehicles or separate accounts managed by third-party professional fund managers, including hedge fund managers, private equity managers, and other asset class managers (collectively, "Investment Managers") that utilize a wide variety of strategies.